Solo Travel Guide

 • Overnight Acatenango volcano hike (book with other travelers)

-Why here first: Perfect introduction to Guatemala with excellent infrastructure, easy to navigate, and great for meeting other solo travelers.
+Perfect introduction to Guatemala with excellent infrastructure and great for meeting other solo travelers.

 Days 5-8: Lake Atitlán